Who Is Dr. Velwetina—Really? What Is My Story?

 Dr. Velwetina is not a role I chose—it is the synthesis of four life paths I have lived, endured, and transformed.

-My symbols are not decorations; they are markers of experience, thresholds of initiation, and mirrors offered to those who dare to look honestly.
+They are markers of experience, thresholds of initiation, and mirrors offered to those who dare to look honestly.

-From these paths and symbols emerges my mission: to use pacifist erotic art to transform shame into awareness, desire into creative force, and intimacy into a tool for restoring balance in an Upside-Down World!.
+From these paths and symbols emerges my mission: to use pacifist erotic art to transform shame into awareness, desire into creative force, and intimacy into a tool for restoring balance in an Upside-Down World.

 Life Path I

-The Fallen Psychologist The Boundary Breaker
+The Fallen Psychologist – The Boundary Breaker

 I questioned accepted boundaries, said out loud what was usually avoided, and used these moments to create understanding and healing.